jackyscript/jackyscript/content/blog/fp.md

 </script>
 ```

 From my perspective, this approach looks more readable; you can clearly track where the data is coming from.
-More importantly, after that change, the paging will work without issues and the page info will displayed correctly.
+More importantly, after that change, the paging will work without issues and the page info will be displayed correctly.

 Thanks for checking in.
 See you next time!